LuiArm/MERN-backend/README.md

 Backend must be configued for CORS.

 ### Frontend
 The front-end for your simple MERN app should be built with React.
-Instead of using `fetch` you will now use `axios` to get data from your Express back-end.
+You may use fetch or Axios to make your frontend API Calls.

 Use React Router to build out separate 'views' for creating, editing, updating and deleting instances of your model.